hpc/charliecloud/doc/faq.rst

 happens in :code:`MPI_Init()`.

 There are lots of ways to do this coordination.
-Because we are launching with the host's Slurm, we need it to provide something for the containerized processes for such coordination.
+Because we are launching with the host’s Slurm, we need it to provide something for the containerized processes for such coordination.
 OpenMPI must be compiled to use what that Slurm has to offer, and Slurm must be told to offer it.
 What works for us is a something called "PMI2".
 You can see if your Slurm supports it with::